eluce2/ottomatic/README.md

 # Ottomatic

-Manage your Ottomatic servers and projects
+Manage your Ottomatic servers and favorites